nuxt/docs/en/guide/configuration.md

 ### generate

-This option lets you to define parameters values for every dynamic route in your application that will be transformed into HTML files by Nuxt.js.
+This option lets you define parameters values for every dynamic route in your application that will be transformed into HTML files by Nuxt.js.

 [Documentation about generate integration](/api/configuration-generate)

 ### head

-This option lets you to define all default meta tags for your application.
+This option lets you define all default meta tags for your application.

 [Documentation about head integration](/api/configuration-head)

 ### loading

-This option lets you to customize the loading component Nuxt.js loads by default.
+This option lets you customize the loading component Nuxt.js loads by default.

 [Documentation about `loading` integration](/api/configuration-loading)